milantarami/LEC-building-using-C-Graphics/README.md

 ![alt text](https://github.com/milantarami/LEC-building-using-C-Graphics/blob/master/Screenshot.png)

-## How to run to your local machine
+## How to run on your local machine